 I realize I’m not breaking new ground here and I urge anyone who considers themselves to be a gourmet to cover their eyes and run for the hills.
 I’m about to pull out the Cream of Chicken Soup and share a recipe that has been in our family since my boys were little.
 To us they are known as Grandma’s special potatoes and my blog would not be complete without them.
 She made them each year with her Easter ham and they were one of the things we all looked forward to most.
 They are easier to throw together than the traditional scalloped or au gratin variety and here is the big bonus – they can be made ahead of time to save you precious time when preparing the big meal.

 That’s my tall, lanky future husband there on the right along with his little sister Victoria, little brother Pat, and their proud momma.
 LaVerne was a working mom before being a working mom was the norm and she understood, first hand, the importance of time-saving meal preparation.
 Cooking was one of the first things that connected the two of us and from there the connection grew as I had my own children and matured into my life as a wife and working mother.
 She embraced her role as Grandma and in addition, she was my support, my sounding board, my friend.
 No mother-in-law jokes here.
-I loved her deeply and I miss her dearly.
+I loved her dearly and I miss her deeply.
 So it is with love and wonderful memories that I share her recipe today.

 The grocery list – Salt and pepper, a bag of frozen hash browns, good ole’ Kellogg’s Corn Flakes, sharp cheddar cheese, butter, Campbell’s Cream of Chicken Soup, and an onion.